Arizpe

 Arizpe (or Arispe) is a small town and the municipal seat of the Arizpe Municipality in the north of the Mexican state of Sonora.
 It is located at 30°20'"N 110°09'"W. The area of the municipality is 2,806.78 sq.km.
-The population in 2020 was 1,666, with a population density of 1,365.57 habitants per square kilometer.
+The population in 2020 was 1,666, with a population density of 1,365.57 inhabitants per square kilometer.

 History

 The region of Arizpe was occupied by the Opata people.
 The name Arizpe is a Basque word "Aritzpe"((H)Aritz meaning Oak and Pe meaning under) and translates to "Under the Oaks".

 Arizpe was founded in 1646 as Mission Nuestra Señora de la Asunción de Arizpe by the Jesuit missionary Jerónimo de la Canal.

 Provincias Internas

 In dark orange, the territory of the Comandancia y Capitanía General de las Provincias Internas.

 In 1776 and 1777, Arizpe was declared a city and made the capital of the Spanish colonial Comandancia y Capitanía General de las Provincias Internas.

 The Provincias Internas had jurisdiction over the provinces of: